Erasmus: Institutional reforms

 The Protestant Reformation began in the year following the publication of his pathbreaking edition of the New Testament in Latin and Greek (1516).
 The issues between the reforming and reactionary tendencies of the church, from which Protestantism later emerged, had become so clear that many intellectuals and churchmen could not escape the summons to join the debate.

-According to historian C. Scott Dixon, Erasmus not only criticised church failings but questioned many of his Church's basic teachings; however, according to biographer Erika Rummel, "Erasmus was aiming at the correction of abuses rather than at doctrinal innovation or institutional change."
-(Note: "Unlike Luther, he accepted papal primacy and the teaching authority of the church and did not discount human tradition.
-The reforms proposed by Erasmus were in the social rather than the doctrinal realm.
+Historians have characterized the extent of Erasmus' criticisms differently.
+According to historian C. Scott Dixon, Erasmus not only criticised church failings but questioned many of his Church's basic teachings.
+(Note: Erasmus had been criticizing the Catholic church for years before the reformers emerged, and not just pointing up its failings but questioning many of its basic teachings.
+He was the author of a series of publications, including a Greek edition of the New Testament (1516), which laid the foundations for a model of Christianity that called for a pared-down, internalized style of religiosity focused on Scripture rather than the elaborate, and incessant, outward rituals of the medieval church.
+Erasmus was not a forerunner in the sense that he conceived or defended ideas that later made up the substance of the Reformation thought. [...]
+It is enough that some of his ideas merged with the later Reformation message.)
+However, according to biographer Erika Rummel, "Erasmus was aiming at the correction of abuses rather than at doctrinal innovation or institutional change.
+Unlike Luther, he accepted papal primacy and the teaching authority of the church and did not discount human tradition. " (Note: "The reforms proposed by Erasmus were in the social rather than the doctrinal realm.
 His principal aim was to foster piety and to deepen spirituality."